Skip to main content

 "Classic" correction of airborne data is implemented according to the guidelines of the IAEA (IAEA TECDOC- 1363).
 It involves correction of airborne radiometric data by using a standard elevation-dependent absorption model and an effective height based on pressure and air temperature.
 It also allows to include a radon background and plane background for subtraction from the measured data.

 "FSA-based" correction of airborne data is an entirely different approach to airborne corrections.
 The model is based on using elevation dependent full spectrum analysis.
-That is, GAMMAN contains a library of calibration spectra for each elevation between 0.5 and 160m elevation; both for 4x4x16 NaI and CsI systems/packs.
+That is, GAMMAN contains a library of calibration spectra for each elevation between 0.5 and 160m elevation for 4x4x16 NaI and CsI systems/packs and spectra for elevations between 0 and 40m elevation for MS2000 and smaller detectors.
 For each elevation, a set of standard spectra was created that incorporates the effects of (energy-dependent) radiation absorption in air.
 It also includes a calibration or standard spectrum for Radon (Rn) in air.

 The algorithm is as follows: